CharlesFrech/CharlesFrech.github.io/_pages/about.md

 ## Education

 Charlie prides himself on his work ethic and eagerness to explore new topics.
-His current most prominent field of interest includes the fabricatoin of biomaterials.
+His current most prominent field of interest includes the fabrication of biomaterials.

 * Rowland Hall St. Marks High School
   * High School Diploma